metacpan/metacpan-cpan-extracted/distros/A/App-Greple-ical/README.md

 # DESCRIPTION

-Used without options, it will search all OS X Calendar files under user's home directory.
+Used without options, it will search all macOS Calendar files under user's home directory.

 With **--simple** option, summarize content in single line.
 Output is not sorted.

-With **--detail** option, pirnt summrized line with description data if it is attached.
+With **--detail** option, print summarized line with description data if it is attached.
 The result is sorted.

 Sample: